system76/docs/content/upgrade-pop.md

 sudo apt full-upgrade
 ```

 Once the updates are applied, a notification should appear at the top of your screen saying that an upgrade is available.
 Click on this notification, or go to Settings ->  OS Upgrade & Recovery.
-The System76 upgrade package will display a message that Pop!\_OS 21.04 is available with a **Download** button.
+The System76 upgrade package will display a message that Pop!\_OS 21.04 is available with a `Download` button.

+If you are planning on staying on an LTS release for the time being, this is also the page where you can dismiss upgrade notifications.

 ![Settings OS Upgrade](/images/upgrade-pop/setting-os-upgrade.png)

+**IMPORTANT NOTE:** Clicking `Refresh` to the right of "Refresh OS" will reinstall the Operating System with the version stored in Recovery.
+Refreshing is **not** part of the upgrade process.

-1. Click the **Update** button to update the Recovery partition.
+1. Click the `Update` button to update the Recovery partition.

-2. Click the **Download** button and the download will begin.
+2. Click the `Download` button and the download will begin.
 Once the download is complete, you will receive a second notification saying the upgrade is ready.

 3. Click on the notification and your computer will restart to the upgrade screen.

 After the upgrade is finished, you will be taken back to the login page, and voila!
-Your system is now running Pop!\_OS 21.04!
+Your system is now running Pop!\_OS 21.10!

-## Terminal Install
+## Terminal Upgrade

 Use the Terminal to apply the upgrade may do so by running the following commands: